Table of Contents

 Shopping in Sri Lanka

-Gems and jewellery are the 4th highest foreign exchange earner for the island and a large number of people of Sri Lanka’s workforce are depending on the gem industry.
+Gems and jewellery are the 4th highest foreign exchange earner for the island and a large number of people in Sri Lanka’s workforce are depending on the gem industry.
 Ratnapura and the suburb is the main source of gems in the country and it is the best-known city for Gems, while Kandy and Colombo are the most popular cities for shopping in Sri Lanka gems and Jewellery.

 Important tips for Shopping in Sri Lanka

 In a situation where the prices are inflated, one needs to be friendly and convince the seller that one knows the correct price, and then one can get the correct price.
 When buying Gems and jewellery one should be buying only from reputable shops with an international certificate on the products.
-There are many incidents reported pertaining to the synthetic stones been sold in the country.
-National gems and jewellery ministry provides free service for the foreigners, where one can check for the quality of products.
+There are many incidents reported pertaining to synthetic stones being sold in the country.
+National gems and jewellery ministry provides free service for foreigners, where one can check the quality of products.